marijnh/Eloquent-JavaScript/20_node.md

 {{index "405 (HTTP status code)"}}

-This starts a server that just returns 405 error responses, which is the code used to indicate that a given method isn't handled by the server.
+This starts a server that just returns 405 error responses, which is the code used to indicate that the server refuses to handle a given method.

 {{index "500 (HTTP status code)", "error handling", "error response"}}